GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/action/index.md

 common, we encourage you to provide multiple sizes for your icons.
 This also futureproofs your extension against potential icon display size changes.

-You can also use the `action.setIcon()` method to set your extension's icon programmatically by specifying a different image path or providing a dynamically-generated icon using the [HTML canvas element][html-canvas], or, if setting from an extension service worker, the [offscreen canvas][html-offscreencanvas] API.
+You can also call `action.setIcon()` to set your extension's icon programmatically by specifying a different image path or providing a dynamically-generated icon using the [HTML canvas element][html-canvas], or, if setting from an extension service worker, the [offscreen canvas][html-offscreencanvas] API.